Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Call for Action: Legal Certainty is Needed for Science

-In the absence of such an initiative, two interpretations could bring the AI Act in closer alignment with the AI research practices, albeit offer less legal certainty.
+Three interpretations could bring the AI Act closer in alignment with AI research practices, albeit offering limited legal certainty.
 First, the AI Act poses compliance obligations to the providers of high-risk AI \textit{systems}.
 Consequently, the Act can be interpreted as not applying to the making available of high-risk AI \textit{models} (Art.
-2(6)AIA).
+2(6)).
 AI researchers could attempt to publish only AI models (for example, the weights of a neural network), as opposed to AI systems (see above Section \ref{sec:ModelSystem} in the appendix for the difference).\\ The second option is to stress that the model or a system was made available for the intended purpose of scientific research.
-Under the AI Act, the concept of \textit{intended purpose} refers to the use for which an AI system is intended by the provider, including the specific context and conditions of use as specified in the information supplied by the provider (Art.
+Under the AI Act, the concept of \textit{intended purpose} refers to the use for which an AI \textit{system} is intended by the provider, including the specific context and conditions of use as specified in the information supplied by the provider (Art.
 3(12)).
-The intended purpose is determined by the provider under conditions which can be reasonably foreseen \citep{Commission_2022}.
+The intended purpose is determined by the provider under conditions, which can be reasonably foreseen \citep{Commission_2022}.
 The AI system's intended purpose determines whether the system is deemed high-risk (Art.
 6, Annex III).
 The intended purpose also qualifies the nature and scope of the provider's compliance measures (Section 2; \citep{Commission_2022}).
 Consequently, the provider is not liable for the consequences of a third party making significant changes either to a high-risk system (Art.
 25 (1)(b)) or the \textit{intended purpose} of a previously non-high-risk system (Art.
 25 (1)(c)).
+To protect consumers' interests, it could make sense to label these ``as pre-compliant research publications."
+It should be also noted that the AI Act requires providers to account for reasonably foreseeable risks and misuses.
+The interpretation does not hold where an AI system or a model poses obvious risks to fundamental rights, health, or safety.
+Moreover, this interpretation may not suffice for GPAI models.
+In addition, with such a ``purpose-limitation," a GPAI model could not qualify as an open source GPAI under the AI Act\cite{Commission_2025}.\\ Third, the AI Act may permit license-based limitations to the use of AI systems and models.
+The recent Commission Guidelines point to such a possibility: the licensors of open-source GPAI models may establish more specific, safety-oriented terms that reasonably restrict usage in applications or domains where such use would pose a significant risk to public safety, security, or fundamental rights\cite{Commission_2025}.
+However, the strength and scope of disclaimers, contracts, and licenses in limiting researchers liability is uncertain.